asanelnur/study_site_django/README.md

 Students who made the payment have permission for safety actions for all models.
 So they can watch lectures and do assignments.

-Which student has access to which course is checked using this table:
+Which student has access to which course is checked using this table and organized by serializers:
 When student made payment, admins add her to this table:

 class PaidCourse(models.Model):